 In other words, you deposit in EUR, buy an asset in USD (pay the 0.25% fee), then sell the asset and keep the USD amount for how long as you wish.
 If you want to buy another asset in USD, no currency fee applies since you are using USD.
 But If you want to withdraw money from your account (or just get some EUR), you will need to first convert the USD back to EUR (pay the 0.25% fee again).

-Free trading is part of the recently introduced “DEGIRO goes ZERO” campaign which states that trading stocks and ETFs will have a 0% commission.
-However, users tend to trade more often US-denominated stocks, which will be subject, as mentioned in the previous paragraph, to the new FX fee of 0.25% (Included in every transaction in a foreign currency), which makes it not so “cheap” to buy assets dominated in USD, for instance.
+Free trading is part of the recently introduced “DEGIRO goes ZERO” campaign which states that trading stocks and ETFs have a 0% commission.
+However, users tend to trade more often US-denominated stocks, which is subject, as mentioned in the previous paragraph, to the new FX fee of 0.25% (Included in every transaction in a foreign currency), which makes it not so “cheap” to buy assets dominated in USD, for instance.